Conestoga (rocket): Conestoga 1620

 SSIA was purchased by EER Systems in December 1990.
 The design was modified again, this time using Castor engines like those used on the Scout, a workhorse of the 1960s.
 The new design was known as the Conestoga with a four-digit number following it indicating the arrangement of the boosters.
 The engine bells on the clustered boosters vary depending on their firing order; the larger bells are tuned for higher altitudes.

 In May 1990 the Center for Space Transportation and Applied Research (CSTAR) pitched to NASA their Commercial Experiment Transporter (COMET) payload concept, a low-cost standardized bus with both suborbital and orbital components.
 Mission duration for the COMET would be longer than for existing sounding rockets, and the orbital portion would be free-flight and not disturbed by crew movement as it was on the Space Shuttle.
 Westinghouse agreed to provide the bus and "service module," Space Industries Inc. built the re-entry module, and EER was contracted to provide several Conestoga launchers.

 The entire COMET program quickly ran into delays and budget overruns, and it was not until the end of the program that a COMET (now known as METEOR) and Conestoga 1620 were finally ready for launch.

 The 1620 configuration was a four stage design, with two Castor-4B and two Castor-4A engines on the first stage; two Castor-4B on the second stage; one Castor-4B on the third stage and one Star-48V on the fourth stage.

 The satellite payload included a number of experiments, including material (evaluation of exposure to the harsh space environment) and biological (assessment of seed reaction to microgravity; growth fluids were to be injected into the seed containers after launch), as well as GPS/radar correlation tracking.
 The satellite included a recoverable section that was to separate on command after several weeks in orbit, fire a small internal retro-motor, and descend for recovery off the Virginia coast.

 The launch of Conestoga 1620 took place from a clamshell gantry, which included power and environmental control, at the south end of Wallops Flight Facility pad 0A on 23 October 1995.
 This pad was purpose built for the rocket.
-The rocket launched normally, but self-destructed at 46 seconds.
+The rocket launched normally, but self-destructed at T+46 seconds.
 EER determined that an unknown source of low frequency noise had caused the guidance system to order course corrections when none were needed, causing the steering mechanism to eventually run out of hydraulic fluid.

 NASA had already decided to deny further funding, due to the original delays, and EER subsequently got out of the rocket business.
 The remaining assets were purchased by L-3 Communications in 2001 for $110 million.